melexis/warnings-plugin/README.rst

 ----------------------------------

 Beside command line, you can pass options through the configuration file.
-Configuration file is in JSON format with a simple structure.
+Configuration file is in JSON or YAML_ format with a simple structure.

 .. code-block:: json